bikalims/bika.ansible/roles/bika_plone/README.md

 List additional Python packages (beyond Plone and the Python Imaging Library) that you want available in the Python package environment.

+    bika_plone_zcml_slugs:
+        - plone.reload

+List additional ZCML slugs that may be required by older packages that don't implement auto-discovery.
+The default list is empty.
+This is rarely needed.

     bika_plone_additional_versions:
       - bika.lims=3.1.11